 Our Editors independently research, test, and rate the best products.
 We only make money if you purchase a product through our links, and we never accept free products from manufacturers.
 Learn more

 No matter what kind of workout you throw at it, the Jaybird Vista can handle it.
-These earbuds are so lightweight; you may not even remember you're wearing them.
-They stayed secure while doing intense sets of squats and burpees, earning the highest marks in both stability and comfort from all of our testers.
+These earbuds are so lightweight that you may not even remember you're wearing them.
+They stayed secure while doing intense sets of squats and burpees, earning the highest marks in stability and comfort from all of our testers.
 They also boast an IPX7 waterproof rating, which means they can be submerged entirely and persevere.
-While we've never experienced any sweat-induced issues with the earbuds we've tested, this extra waterproofing did add some peace of mind when we were excessively perspiring during hard intervals on the stationary bike.
+While we've never experienced sweat-induced issues with the earbuds we tested, this extra waterproofing did add some peace of mind when we excessively perspired during hard intervals on the stationary bike.
 Despite the Jaybird Vista's diminutive size, they provide exceptional sound quality, delivering thumpy bass and clear articulation through the mid and treble ranges.
 These earbuds sounded great across many genres of music.

 There are some sacrifices for this extra stability.
 The first is monetary — the Powerbeats Pro price runs significantly higher than the average wireless buds.
 The second is wearability — if you like to work out outside, there is a good chance the temples of your sunglasses and the hooks of the Powerbeats Pro will be vying for the same real estate.
 Finally, we found the buds' design not amenable to long periods of wear — we were inevitably itching to take them off around the 2-hour mark.
 Despite these flaws, we think Beats by Dre Powerbeats Pro is the best option for intense and fast-moving workouts.